pbastowski/angular2-now/README.md

 }
 ```

-In the above example we create a this.ngModel and assign a callback function to it, which receives the ngModel controller when the (hidden) link function actually executes.
+In the above example, we create `this.ngModel` in the `constructor` and assign a callback function to it, which receives the `ngModel` controller when the (hidden) link function actually executes.
+That's how Angular 1 works.

 Angular 2 is a bit different in this aspect.
 It allows you to inject dependent controllers directly into your constructor, which is very nice.
-It's not easy to implement in Angular 1, but we're trying.
+However, it's not easy to implement the same behaviour in Angular 1, but we're trying.

 #### How does this magic work?